Timothy-Liuxf/PlayHex/README.md

 + "WASD" or arrow keys to move cursor
 + "Enter" or "Space" to select
-+ "Q" or "Esc" to cancel selection
++ "Q", "Esc" or "Numpad 0" to cancel selection

 **Thank you for playing!**